 Extraction yields vary depending on the extraction process: 9.24% for DL, 3.77% for IL and 3.26% for ML.
 Temperature is a significant parameter that influences yield, as higher temperatures promote the extraction of phytoconstituents by increasing their solubility [34].
 It also affects the viscosity of the solvent, promoting the release of phenolic compounds from the cell wall [35].
 These observations could explain the variable yields.
 Furthermore, 79% of traditional recipes use decoction, compared to 3% for maceration [35].

-3.3.2 Phytophenol contents
+3.3.2 Phyto phenol contents

 The phytophenol contents of DL, IL and ML were obtained from the calibration equations established from the references (gallic acid, quercetin, catechin and 2H-1-benzopyran-2-one) (Table 4).

 Table 4.
-Summury of standard curve equations
+Summary of standard curve equations